Harrington and Lowca Light Railway: Back to industrial use

 In essence this remained the situation into the 1960s.
 Surrounding lines and industries continued to be nibbled away, but Lowca met need and the LLR made that possible.
 The nationalisation of railways and coal in the 1940s had little impact on the LLR.
 The line continued to be worked by the USC, with NCB locos at Lowca itself.
 In 1950 two 0-6-0ST locomotives were bought new by the USC and formed the line's staple motive power until dieselisation in 1965.
 After this point the line's staple motive power was Yorkshire Engine Company 0-4-0 diesel electrics, typically paired back-to-back.
 Harrington No. 10 Pit at Lowca remained steam-worked until it closed in 1968, with a fleet of "Austerity" 0-6-0STs.
 These worked the pit environs and took incoming coal from British Railways' locomotives on the zig-zag at Bain's Siding and returned empties there for BR to take away to Solway Colliery, Workington for refilling.

 The line's future was called into question in 1968 when Harrington No. 10 Colliery closed, but as coal was still being wound at Solway Colliery in Workington it continued to be sent to Lowca for washing and coking; this was the line's last thread.
 When the pit shut in May 1973 the LLR had no further purpose and closed.
 On 26 May 1973 the last train of all had an extra guards van carrying members of the Borders Railway Society.
 It retrieved tar wagons "stranded" at Lowca and returned them and the guards vans to Moss Bay.

 Enthusiasts' specials

 The line was situated in an isolated part of an isolated part of England.
 Nevertheless, its late survival and extraordinary gradients attracted considerable interest.
 At least five railtours traversed the route, with participants riding in guards vans, these were on 2 March 1968 and 26 May 1969, with three organised by the Border Railway Society, one in 1967, the Last Day described above and at least one between.

 Demolition and afterlife

 LLR tracks were lifted by the end of 1973.
-Stretches along the clifftops between Rose Hill and Lowca have become part of the Cumbria Way.
+Stretches along the clifftops between Rose Hill and Lowca have become part of the Cumbria Coastal Way.